daniel1820815/daniel1820815.github.io/_posts/2024-02-20-netconf-nxos.md

 </config>
 ```

-*Example 4: Physical interface XML config payload for Nexus1 from .*
+*Example 4: Physical interface XML config payload for Nexus1 from Native Cisco-NX-OS-device.*

-then ip addressing on interfaces...
+{: style="text-align: justify" }
+Then the next step is to create the configuration part for IP addressing on the interfaces.
+We already used the OpenConfig modules for the interface IP addressing on Router2, so we can use it as example and do not need to browse through the YANG model again and out the configuration together.
+Copy the XML payload for the interfaces from Router2 and replace the interfaces and IP addresses.
+Save the XML payload as *nxos_openconfig_interfaces.xml* file and it should look like example 5 below.

 ```xml
 <config xmlns="urn:ietf:params:xml:ns:netconf:base:1.0">